 Multiple mechanics can be important to the overall experience in other ways as well.
 Tactical combat may be at the heart of X-COM, but X-COM wouldn’t be X-COM without player-driven research, mission selection and base management mechanics.
 Increasing resource scarcity combined with escalating encounters on the macro scale are central to the game’s pacing; it would be nigh impossible to accomplish that with only combat in the game.
 A similar observation can be made about FTL: ship-to-ship battles may be at the heart of the game, but exploration and resource management are equally important to the experience, generating both context and tension that heightens the significance of the individual encounters.
 Both of these games are almost inarguably better for having multiple core mechanics.

-In short: multiple core mechanics can give a game a breadth of available playing styles, it can create a great deal of mechanical depth, it can generate tension, and it can help pace a game.
+In short: having multiple core mechanics can give a game a breadth of available playing styles, it can create a great deal of mechanical depth, it can generate tension, and it can help pace a game.

 There are entire genres that the “single core mechanic” approach does not lend itself to.
 To name a few examples:

 - RPGs require multiple core mechanics.
 Multiple core mechanics are necessary for creating meaningful alternative approaches to the game; but even the most bare-bones of RPGs, the ones which lack the “role-playing” part, must still have both (1) a core mechanic for handling conflict and (2) a core mechanic governing character advancement.

 - Roguelikes in particular require multiple core mechanics, moreso than most RPGs.
 They thrive by producing ever-changing, unpredictable environments and forcing the player to painstakingly learn strategies for navigating them.
 In order to make the various features of each environment consequential, there need to be mechanics to govern the player’s interaction with them.
 One core mechanic won’t cut it.